The 7 Best Waterproof iPod/MP3 Players for Swimming in 2019

 Music can be put on the iPod via iTunes or various other software which is compatible with it.

 These are designed specifically for various sports, including swimming.
-Their smart design and good sound quality makes them a great choice for any semi-serious swimmer.
+Their smart design and good sound quality make them a great choice for any semi-serious swimmer.

 - Great, stable fit suitable for all sports